Resume & CV Development

 Make use of style elements, use bold, italics, different font sizes, upper-case and small capitals lettering for emphasis and to direct the reader's eye.

 Make sure your resume presents well visually ... does it look good on the page?
 Don’t have all the text on the left side of the page and lots of blank space on the right.
-Use white space, but also spread out your information in an visually pleasing way.
+Use white space, but also spread out your information in a visually pleasing way.

 Use bullets to draw the reader’s eye.
 But don’t bullet everything!
 Use them to highlight the strong points of your resume such as the Qualifications or Profile statements.